-The map below illustrates where this project will construct sewer improvements, green street planters, and new ADA ramps.
-The map also shows the methods of construction proposed.
-The SE Elliott-Spruce Alley Project will be constructed prior to this project.
+The map below illustrates where this project is constructing sewer improvements, green street planters, and new ADA ramps.
+The map also shows the methods of construction.

 We Want to Hear From You

 Please let us know if you have any questions regarding the sewer pipes or green street planters.
 Be sure to include your name, property address, and project name (Ladd’s Addition) in your voicemail and email so we can provide you more details about what to expect in front of your property.
 Also, please write “Ladd’s Addition” in the subject line of your email.

 The city plans to use two different methods to construct this project:

 - Open trench excavation is the most traditional and most common method of sewer construction.
 This method consists of excavating down to and exposing the existing pipe (if there is one), so that it can be installed, repaired, or replaced.
 The trench is then backfilled and temporarily paved until the pipe is quality control tested.

 - Cured-in-Place Pipe Lining (CIPP) is a trenchless method of sewer construction.
 It requires little or no digging and significantly less time to complete than other sewer repair methods.
 CIPP involves inserting a flexible liner inside the existing pipe, inflating the liner, and exposing it to heat or ultraviolet light to “cure,” or harden the liner inside the pipe.